openssl/tools/HOWTO-publish-a-release.md

 For the title, use something like "OpenSSL 3.1.0".

-For the release notes [^1], we currently use the same text as is added in the `newsflash.txt` file to announce the release
+For the release notes [^1], we currently use the same text as is added in the `newsflash.md` file to announce the release
 (see [Update the release data locally](#update-the-release-data-locally) below)

 [^1]: The release notes field has previously been described as "description"